RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Rbp_schemes.md

 !!! observations
-    1. The standard CVSS Temporal & Threat Metrics as described in [CVSS](../cvss/CVSS.md#cvss-exploit-maturity) does not significantly (de)prioritize CVEs.
+    1. The standard CVSS v3 Temporal Metric - Exploit Code Maturity (E) as described in [CVSS](../cvss/CVSS.md#cvss-exploit-maturity) does not significantly (de)prioritize CVEs.
           1. While it uses Exploitation Evidence, it does not **focus on** Exploitation Evidence like the other 2 schemes presented
           2. is based on a standard, but exactly how to use the different types of Exploitation Evidence is not standard or defined
     2. The "CVSS Base Score Ratings with Exploitation Focus" does significantly (de)prioritize CVEs